 But the biggest social media change is the rise of TikTok.
+So if you want to save copies of videos uploaded on TikTok, one video downloader is called TikTok Video Downloader.
 To be clear, TikTok has been on the rise for quite some time, and most of my friends who have the app downloaded it months ago.
 But TikTok’s sprawling cast of mini-celebrities, inexhaustible list of trending sounds and dances and generous algorithm that delivers seemingly random videos has proven particularly conducive to a quarantine environment.
 As the virus rages on, more and more users are taking the leap from viewer to creator and posting their first TikTok — dabbling in stand-up, learning popular choreographies or coming up with the most absurd videos they can possibly think of.

 TikTok is a new ground zero for original comedy.
 There are some popular categories: viral trends where users match different jokes to the same sound, outrageously-niche “point of view” videos and sketch bits where TikTokers act out different characters.
 The best are the unfiltered too-good-to-be-true moments miraculously caught on camera that radiate “Vine energy.”
 The algorithm gives every TikTok the potential to go viral.
 Everyone’s feed is a mix of the most popular hits and stray amateur videos from random users that are sometimes startlingly intimate windows into their lives.